 Why the irrational pursuit to re-invent intelligence in AI?
-We do not need AI to think like Maria Göppert Mayer, Linda Buck or Barbara Liskov or engage with the cerebrum or the corpus callosum through an implanted chip under our skull?
+Why do we need AI to think like Maria Göppert Mayer, Linda Buck or Barbara Liskov or engage with the cerebrum or the corpus callosum through an implanted chip under our skull?
 Callous use of AI by corporations could spell disaster.
 We suggest an abundance of caution with hardware-in-the-loop and humans-in-the-loop to remain cognizant that data/information in complex systems are immersed in knotty dependencies with respect to making sense of data (if contextual data and information arbitrage is expected to offer value).

 AI was coined as a marketing term by John McCarthy (summer of 1955) to be used instead of and to replace cybernetics.
-John McCarthy had an aversion for Norbert Weiner who used the word "cybernetics" (why McCarthy and Minsky preferred but could not use it).
-The misnomer AI was born and sensationalized the media by adding panache to the ganache made with layers of ANNs.
-We have very little clue as to what is and what constitutes intelligence.
-How do we propose to create a tool that exhibits intelligence?
+McCarthy had an aversion for Norbert Weiner who used the word "cybernetics" (McCarthy and Minsky preferred but could not use).
+Thus, AI was an accidental syntax, a misnomer borne out of poor choice but sensationalized the media by adding panache to the ganache on top of the crepe cake of ANN.
+We have no clue as to what is and what constitutes intelligence.
+How do we propose to create a tool (AI) that exhibits intelligence?